Thomasporta/Steam-Data-Analysis/README.md

 ![view](GamesEarlyAccess.PNG)

-The number of games involved with the Early Access feature is 20% thoughout Steam's history (Remember we're only looking at games with more than 10 Reviews).
+The number of games involved with the Early Access feature is 20% throughout Steam's history (Remember we're only looking at games with more than 10 Reviews).
 Which is around  6000 games.
 That's a larger number of games that maybe would not have been possible without the program.
 The share of games using early access has also been increasing over time, meaning that the program is popular with developers.
 And it is logical, many developers prefer to receive feedback and a small influx of cash flow from players.
 What of the reviews for early access games?
 Are the games using early access reviewed more harshly?

 ![view](LifetimeReviewEarlyAccess.PNG)

 ![view](ReviewDistributionEarlyAccess.PNG)

-Looking at the lifetime data, we see that the review order from low to high is Current Early Access/Former Early Access/No Early Accesss.
-Which is not too suprising, the reviews of games post-early access are more positive because full release has happened.
+Looking at the lifetime data, we see that the review order from low to high is Current Early Access/Former Early Access/No Early Access.
+Which is not too surprising, the reviews of games post-early access are more positive because full release has happened.
 And games developed with no early access are perhaps more complete.
 However, variability between each category is tiny, and if we considered noise the difference might be indistinguishable.
 For the review distribution it looks like Early Access games have more density in lower review score regions.
 Early Access has allowed some hidden gems to surface as can be seen in 90+ review bins.
 From this fact alone, we can say that the program has been successful - great games have come through the program.

 ### Steam Achievements
 Achievements have always been around on Steam, and it's hard to imagine playing games without the occasional little icon on the side of your screen when you do something of note.
-But actually, they were introduced into the system on the release of the Orange Box on Oct 10, 2007.
+But as a matter of fact, they were introduced into the system on the release of the Orange Box on Oct 10, 2007.
 Since then most games have used them, but let's look at exactly how many have.

 ![view](Achievements.PNG)